• Top officers of charity paid hundreds of thousands each year while over 100,000 veterans remain homeless

 While nearly 200,000 veterans are homeless and hungry living on the streets of this once-great nation, the leading non-profit in the United States whose stated purpose is to tend to America’s wartime disabled and their families, has veered from its original mission and has diverted donations ostensibly meant for veterans to the leadership of the organization, some of whom are paid nearly $400,000 per year.

 The Disabled American Veterans (DAV) was founded in 1920 for disabled veterans of the U.S. armed forces returning from World War I, to help them and their families adapt to living with physical and mental disabilities.
-Chartered by the U.S. Congress and headquartered in Cold Springs, Kentucky, 1.2 million veterans are members of DAV, which makes it the largest charity of its kind.
+Chartered by the U.S. Congress and headquartered in Cold Spring, Kentucky, 1.2 million veterans are members of DAV, which makes it the largest charity of its kind.
 Every state in the union has a DAV Department, including Washington, D.C. and Puerto Rico, and each of those has Chapters associated with it.
 Currently there are approximately 1,500 Chapters across the country.
 The primary function of the DAV has been to serve as a veteran’s advocate for filing Veterans Administration (VA) disability claims, for which it has had great success, notwithstanding the record claims backlog of the VA.

 Bringing in annual donations exceeding $100 million over the past several years in the form of contributions and grants from individuals and corporations, the charity pays out enormous sums to its leaders.